-Discover why we associate certain colours and plants with Christmas and learn to draw this Christmas inspired mandala, perfect for your handmade Christmas cards in one of my online art classes.
-Scroll down for more information and for my FREE printable Christmas card to colour.
+Read on to discover why we associate certain colours and plants with Christmas and scroll down to the end for my FREE printable Christmas card to colour.

 **** This post may contain affiliate links.
 For more information please read my disclaimer. ****